aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 Two CodeLenses are added: "Run Locally", and "Debug Locally".
 The only difference between the two is whether or not a debugger is involved.
 When users click either CodeLens, the Toolkit shows a selection picker.
 The picker presents users with the following choices:

 -   "Invoke \<Debug Configuration Name\>" - The picker contains one of these for every debug configuration found that references this SAM Template and resource.
-If users select this choice, the toolkit launches the corresponding debug configuration, as if the user launched it from VS Code's Debug view.
+If users select one of these choices, the toolkit launches the corresponding debug configuration, as if the user launched it from VS Code's Debug view.
--   "Add Debug Configuration" - If users select this choice, the toolkit produces a pre-filled `aws-sam` Debug Configuration, configured to invoke the resource being acted on.
+-   "Add Debug Configuration" - If users select this choice the toolkit produces an `aws-sam` Debug Configuration that is configured to invoke the resource being acted on, and adds it to `launch.json`.
 Users are taken to the new entry in `launch.json` instead of starting a debug session.

 #### CodeLenses in Code files